sourcecred/docs/intro_calculating_cred_grain.md

 SourceCred first generates a weights graph from the input data.
 In this graph, a node is a contributor or contribution, and edges represent some sort of connection between the nodes.
 These connections are intended to include all possible ways that a contribution or contributor on a platform can express dependencies, thanks, or flows of value.
 Examples would include anything from a mention on a forum post to liking or merging a PR on GitHub.

+It's worth pausing for a moment to make a distinction.
+In graph theory, a **weighted graph** has weights on the edges, whereas, the SourceCred **weights graph** has weights on both edges and nodes.
+I'll probably manage not to talk about weighted graphs unless I'm talking about an example from graph theory.

 #### Nodes:

 Contributions are represented as nodes in the graph, and are given addresses to identify them uniquely.
-These addresses include a prefix, which takes the form: organization making the plugin that generates the node + name of the plugin + type of contribution (e.g. topic/post/user/like).
+These addresses include a prefix, which takes the form: `[organization making the plugin that generates the node] + [name of the plugin] + [type of contribution]` (e.g. topic/post/user/like).

 Contributors are also represented as nodes in the graph.
 These nodes are similarly prefixed, and connected to contributions with directed edges, as illustrated in the figure below.
 For example, if an author node creates an issue, the author node gets an incoming edge from the issue node.
 Or if an author of a Discourse post mentions another contributor in the post, the post creates an outbound edge coming from the author.